Xiaoyang-Xie/Xiaoyang-Xie.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am Xiaoyang Xie, an undergraduate stuent in Peking Uinversity, majoring in Theoretical and Applied mechanics.
+Hi, I am Xiaoyang Xie, an undergraduate student in Peking University, majoring in Theoretical and Applied mechanics.
 I am an incoming Ph.D.
 Student in Applied Mathematics at Princeton University.

 Personal information
 ======